Brain scans spot early signs of dyslexia

 "Those are all very early symptoms," Shaywitz said.

-Dyslexia affects roughly 5 percent to 17 percent of all children and up to 1 in 2 children with a family history of the disorder will struggle with reading, have poor spelling and experience difficulty decoding words.
+Dyslexia affects roughly five percent to 17 percent of all children and up to one in two children with a family history of the disorder will struggle with reading, have poor spelling and experience difficulty decoding words.

 In her study, Gaab and colleagues scanned the brains of 36 preschool children while they did a number of tasks, such as trying to decide if two words start with the same sound.